 Micromanaging is a Macro No-No

+The first way to remotivate Generation X in the workplace is to give them a degree of autonomy; quit leaning over their shoulders and breathing down their necks.
 Gen X employees don’t need approval with every project or every minute task.
 In fact, doing so will quickly instigate the disengagement of this workforce generation.
 They need the time and the space to get projects and assignments done on their own time in their own way.
-Because they are between the traditional learning preferences of the Baby Boomers and the tech-centered learning style of the Millennials, they are capable of gleaning information from both styles.
+While Millennials are more interested in having quarterly reviews, 44% of Gen X is fine with the standard annual review process.

-While they don’t appreciate micromanaging tendencies, Gen X employees still need communication.
-They value immediate and ongoing feedback and recognition in the workplace.
+Moreover, they value immediate and ongoing feedback and recognition in the workplace.
 They want both negative and positive feedback to improve their work; and interestingly enough, they are less averse to giving negative feedback compared to other working generations.
-As Jim Wynne, COO at Merit Career Development, said:
+As Jim Wynne, COO at Merit Career Development said:

 “The best communication balance for managers is to provide adequate feedback to Gen Xers: It can serve as a viable motivator for continuing - or improving - their strong work ethic.”